 The power of machine learning (ML) is in the details.
 When combined with data, ML is a convenient, context-fuelled resource that can push human efficiency and productivity to new heights.

-The fuel, in this case, is synthetic data, which we define as, “artificially generated machine learning training data that mimics the characteristics of real-world phenomena.”
+The fuel, in this case, is synthetic data, which we define as “artificially generated machine learning training data that mimics the characteristics of real-world phenomena.”
 The positives of leveraging this information are not lost on decision-makers.
-According to Gartner, synthetic data is expected to completely overshadow real data in artificial intelligence (AI) models by 2030, with some believing “you won’t be able to build high-quality, high-value AI models without it.”
+According to Gartner, synthetic data is expected to completely overshadow real data in artificial intelligence (AI) models by 2030, with some believing that “you won’t be able to build high-quality, high-value AI models without it.”
 However, with empirical insights so critical to the success of ML, a lack of a coherent data strategy could stop that momentum in its tracks.

 As an analogy to understand how ML works, consider its closest counterpart: the human brain.
-Humans learn and retain information through repeated experiences and feedback that refines our knowledge of the world around us.
+Humans learn and retain information through repeated experiences and feedback that refine our knowledge of the world around us.

 ML operates in a comparable manner through a process known as supervised learning.
 In this instance, the human brain is replaced by a neural network.
 By providing the neural network with a curated input of imagery and corresponding annotations that describe the images, the network learns to recognize patterns that can then be applied to new, similar data.

 In our rapidly digitizing world, computers are becoming more than passive presenters of images or video.
 Through computer vision, they have become insightful interpreters, providing an understanding of the visual world around us, deriving value from aspects like: